CamtheKirby/Dave-and-Bambi-Plus-Reformed/README.md

-I'm not working on this anymore help me with polymod in my new dave and bambi project here https://github.com/CamtheKirby/VsDave-Modable
+I'm not working on this anymore look my new dave and bambi project here https://github.com/CamtheKirby/VsDave-Modable

 OG Plus by DrZomboss64 or Timmie 64 or [Expunged DX](https://www.youtube.com/@expungedDX64)